 16-year-old Garfield Heights girl reported missing

 GARFIELD HEIGHTS, Ohio (WOIO) - Garfield Heights Police asked the community on Feb.
-13 to help find missing 16-year-old Denasha Melton.
+15 to help find missing 16-year-old Shanya Moore.

-She was described by police as 5′6″ tall, 140 pounds, with red hair, and brown eyes.
+She was described by police as approximately 5′7″ tall, 232 pounds, with blonde and brown hair.

-Police said she was dropped off at school by her father and did not return home.
+Police said she ran away from home and was last seen by her mother.

-She was reportedly last seen wearing a black jacket, blue jeans, and black and white shoes.
+Her mother said she was wearing a pink hoodie with writing on the front, black leggings, brown Ugg boots, and a pink bonnet, according to police.

 Copyright 2023 WOIO.
 All rights reserved.